 Cash, Cash Equivalents and Investments-Cash and cash equivalents include cash on hand, demand deposits, time deposits and short term highly liquid investments which are readily convertible to known amounts of cash and have a maturity date within 90 days or less from the date of acquisition.
 State statutes and various resolutions of the County Legislature govern the County's investment policies.
 Permissible investments include obligations of the U.S. Treasury and U.S. Government agencies, repurchase agreements and obligations of New York State or its localities.
-Investments are stated at fair value base on quoted market prices.
+Investments are stated at fair value in accordance with GASB.